RenzoMinelli/RenzoMinelli/README.md

 ### <h1>Hi there, I'm Renzo👋</h1>

-📚 I'm currently in my third year of Computer Engineering at Universidad de la  República.
+📚 I'm a 19yo in my third year of Computer Engineering at Universidad de la República.

 <h2>Programming languages I use:</h2>